Fleas – what are they?

-Click on the link HERE to watch a short film on the flea lifecycle to help you understand how these critters survive.
+Watch a short film on the flea lifecycle to help you understand how these critters survive.

 There are four life stages of the flea; egg, larva, pupa and adult.
 How quickly they develop depends on the temperature and humidity of the environment.
 Their growth can take just a few weeks to several months.

 Fleas like to be warm and cosy with their preferred temperature being between 21°C and 29°C. Going WAY back in time, flea season referred to the warmer months of the year but now because of centrally heated homes, fleas are able to find the perfect conditions to breed and thrive all year round!

 Once a host has been found, the adult female flea feeds and begins to lay eggs on your pet’s body.
 She cannot lay her eggs until she has eaten a blood meal.
 Flea eggs are tiny white objects smaller than a grain of sand.
 Female fleas lay on average 20 eggs per day but can lay up to as many as 50!
 Flea eggs represent approximately half of the flea population in the home.
 An adult flea needs a host to survive.
 Without a host to feed on, they can only survive for a few days.

 Flea eggs can be unwittingly distributed around the home by your pet as the eggs fall off your pet’s body.
 Once the temperature and humidity are right, the eggs will hatch and the larvae will begin to emerge.